heistp/antler/README.md

 * system information gathering from commands, files, environment variables and sysctls
 * parallel execution of entire tests, with nested serial and parallel test runs

+### Results/Reports

+* time series and FCT plots using
+  [Google Charts](https://developers.google.com/chart)
-* result streaming during test (may be enabled, disabled or configured to deliver only some results, e.g. just logs, but not pcaps)
+* optional result streaming during test (may be configured to deliver only some results, e.g. logs, but not pcaps)

-### Reports

-* plots/reports using Go templates which may be written to target any plotting package
+* plots/reports implemented with Go templates, which may eventually be written by users to target any plotting package
-* included templates for time series and FCT plots using [Google Charts](https://developers.google.com/chart)
-* report pipeline allows reports to execute in stages, e.g. for an analysis stage to pass its output to further stages for consumption
 * embedded web server to serve results

+## Status

+As of version 0.4.0, many of the core features are implemented, along with some basic tests and visualizations.
+The [Roadmap](#roadmap) shows future plans.
+Overall, more work is needed to improve the plots, gather better data (with Linux kernel socket stats), stabilize the config and data formats, and support platforms other than Linux.

 ## Installation